 Bridge Crew is a co-op game in the truest sense of the word.
 Each of you holds a different position on the bridge, from the captain to the engineer, and has different tasks to make the ship run efficiently.
 Whether it's diverting power to the warp core to give you more speed or completing evasive maneuvers against Klingons, the game has a sense of urgency to every process that makes it incredibly compelling.
 If you are a Next Generation fan, then the DLC is also a must have.
 Sitting in Picard's chair or standing at tactical as the Borg attack you has been a defining moment for me and cemented my love for VR.

-Do yourself a favour; take three of your friends and try the Kobayashi Maru level.
+Do yourself a favor; take three of your friends and try the Kobayashi Maru level.
 It is as close to being in an episode of Star Trek as you will ever come. —James Bricknell

 The Best Action VR Games